Most people expect joint pain and lower back pain from ankylosing spondylitis (AS), but symptoms like bloating may come as an unwelcome surprise.

-If you have frequent bloating with AS, discuss your symptoms with your health care providers to be sure that you are managing the symptom as well as possible.
+If you have frequent bloating with AS, discuss your symptoms with your health care providers to be sure that you’re managing the symptom as well as possible.

-In people with AS, gut dysbiosis — imbalanced gut bacteria — has been shown to cause abnormally low levels of gut bacteria and a lack of diverse gut bacteria.
+In people with AS, gut dysbiosis — imbalanced gut bacteria — has been shown to cause abnormally low levels of gut bacteria and a lack of bacteria diversity.
 Rheumatology researchers are still trying to determine whether gut dysbiosis in people with AS may be due to inflammation from AS or if gut dysbiosis may cause AS to develop.

 Research has shown that as many as 60 percent of people with AS have signs of microscopic gut inflammation without any GI symptoms.

 In some cases, bloating may be a sign of inflammatory bowel disease (IBD), an autoimmune disease that can be linked to AS.
-IBD includes Crohn’s disease and ulcerative colitis, both of which can cause damage in the intestines.
+IBD, which includes Crohn’s disease and ulcerative colitis, causes inflammation in the digestive tract and can lead to intestinal damage.
+Because IBD is part of the classification criteria for axial spondyloarthritis (axSpA), it can help doctors in diagnosing AS when present.

 “Wondering if anyone has ankylosing spondylitis that’s related to Crohn’s.
 I’ve had Crohn’s for seven years and was diagnosed with AS last summer,” a MySpondylitisTeam member wrote.